-When we’re depressed, the smallest actions can seem to require more energy and effort than we can muster.
+Can you get an emotional support dog for depression, or another animal to give you emotional support?
+When we’re depressed, even the smallest actions can seem to require more energy and effort than we can muster.
 We find it easy to put off things that are for ourselves (and sometimes for other people, too).
 That’s a big reason why an emotional support dog or cat is so effective: We know they’re entirely dependent on us and that the love they give is unconditional, so we owe it to them to take care of their basic needs — because we know that they’ll be there for us when we need them most.

-Pets jumpstart our feel-good hormones.
+Pets jumpstart our feel-good hormones—providing a highly effective coping mechanism for depression.
 Depression has physiological symptoms that a hearty “dose” of the right hormone can significantly relieve.
-A dog that’s happy to see us, as evidenced by a wagging tail, licking tongue, paws on our chest, or a therapy cat that starts purring or rubbing its face on us sets off the release of serotonin in the brain, which helps us feel good.
+A dog that’s happy to see us, as evidenced by a wagging tail, licking tongue, and paws on our chest, or a therapy cat for depression that starts purring or rubbing its face on us sets off the release of serotonin in the brain, which helps us feel good.
 Seeing how excited Buck is to get in the car with you will help you feel better about getting out of the house, too.

 Pets renew our sense of purpose.
 In an article published in the journal BMC Psychiatry, researchers unequivocally stated that pets give us an additional sense of purpose for our lives.
+That’s why therapy cats for depression and other ESA animals can be so effective.
 Individuals with depression commonly lose sight of why they’re here and what they should be doing.
 Not only do pets give us something to focus on outside of ourselves, they also give us unquestionable feedback that they recognize our efforts and love us for it.